ajjackson/kgrid-langs/README.md

 iterations, but it is worth noting how easy it is to achieve.)

-The immediate obstacle to scientific programming was the lack of standard linear algebra tools; I was forced to implement my own functions for the dot and cross products of the lattice vectors.
+The immediate obstacle to scientific programming was the lack of inbuilt linear algebra tools.

+To begin with, I rolled my own functions for the dot and cross products of lattice vectors expressed as lists.
 While these particular cases are quite straightforward, I do not intend to write my own routines for diagonalising matrices and fitting numerical data.
-It will be necessary to wrap external libraries to access these core scientific tools.
+Wrappers are available for the ATLAS BLAS and LAPACK libraries, for highly-optimised vector and array operations.

 File I/O and command-line arguments were easier to access than expected.
 I chose to write a simple parser here rather than learn to